 With the whole town watching for his next move, Cooper has to choose between his old life and a place full of new possibilities.
 A place that just might be home.

-Originally published April 2013 in mass market paprback and eBook.
+Originally published April 2013 and reissued December 2017 in mass market paperback and eBook.

 Cooper stopped at the first outlook over the ocean and parked.
 His phone showed five bars, and he dialed up the Sheriff’s Department.
 “Hello,” he said to the call taker.
 “My name is Hank Cooper, and I’m on my way to Thunder Point following a call from someone saying my friend, Ben Bailey, is dead.
 Apparently he left something for me, but that’s not why I’m headed your way.
 The message I got was that Ben was killed, and there were no details.
 I want to talk to the Sheriff.
 Preferably, see the Sheriff when I talk to him.
 I need some answers.”

 “Hold, please,” she said.

 Well, that wasn’t what he expected.
 He figured he’d leave a number and eat his lunch while he waited.

 “Deputy McCain,” said the new voice on the line.